ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

        ```
      - The backend (`src/lib/timeCapsuleGenerator.js`) generates a reflective narrative with predictive insights:
        ```javascript
        let script = `Host 1: Welcome to your Time Capsule Digest, a journey through your past with ASAP Digest.
-I’m Alex.\nHost 2: And I’m Jamie, here to reflect on your moments from ${new Date(digests[0].created_at).toLocaleDateString()} to ${new Date(digests[digests.length - 1].created_at).toLocaleDateString()}.\n\n`;
+I'm Alex.\nHost 2: And I'm Jamie, here to reflect on your moments from ${new Date(digests[0].created_at).toLocaleDateString()} to ${new Date(digests[digests.length - 1].created_at).toLocaleDateString()}.\n\n`;
        ```
    - **Limitation**: This feature is more of a curated, reflective experience rather than a straightforward archive.
-It requires users to actively create a capsule and doesn’t provide a simple way to browse all past digests at a glance.
+It requires users to actively create a capsule and doesn't provide a simple way to browse all past digests at a glance.

 3. **One-Tap Digest Save (Idea from "Simple but Overlooked Features")**: